interlegis/docker-sapl/README.md

 ### Docker

-To use this image you need docker daemon installed:
+To use this image you need docker daemon installed.
+Run the following commands as root:

 ```
 curl -ssl https://get.docker.com | sh